jahnavikdave1834/Trader_vs_sentiment_market_analysis/README.md

 ## Dataset
 Two datasets were used:
-- Hyperliquid historical trading data
+- Hyperliquid historical trading data (Note: The historical trading dataset is large and is loaded directly from the provided Google Drive link inside the notebook instead of being stored in this repository.)
-- Bitcoin Fear & Greed Index
+- Bitcoin Fear & Greed Index(dataset is included in the repo)

 ## Methodology
 1. Load and clean both datasets.